Alierenkayhan/Mr-Academic-World/README.md

-# MyEdu
+# Mr Academic World
-MyEdu and this repository belongs to Ali Eren Kayhan.
+Mr Academic World and this repository belongs to Ali Eren Kayhan.
 YOU CAN NOT SHARE OR USE ANY MATERIALS WITHOUT PERMISSION.